xxbokusu/til/README.md

-# hello-world
+# TIL(Today I Learned)
-for tutorial

-This repository is to learn how to use Github.
+This repository is to write my result of daily learning